 The amount of the Compromise and Release is usually more than the amount of the permanent disability which you would have received over time.
 The difference is intended to compensate you for future medical care.
 If all of the doctors agree that you do not need any future medical care then your settlement would be about the same as the amount of permanent disability.
 Technically, the insurance company has the right to reduce the amount by 3% per year for “commuting” the entire award.
 In practice, this is not usually done, although some insurance companies do insist on it.
 For instance, if you had a disability of 10% you would be entitled to $4,235.00 paid over 30.25 weeks under a Finding and Award.
 However, if you Compromise and Release your case you would receive the $4,235.00 all at once.
 (Less attorney’s fees)

 Depending upon the amount of future medical care the doctor describes as being necessary and the probability of you actually obtaining that medical care, a Compromise and Release of that 10% disability might be anywhere from $4,500.00 to $10,000.00.
 For instance, if the doctor says that you might have flare ups that would require brief periods of physical therapy, this would be worth more than a statement of future medical care that only said you could control your pain with aspirin and over the counter medication.
+However, now that every medical treatment gets reviewed by Utilization Review and much care that used to be routine is now denied, insurance companies are more reluctant to offer much money to close their obligation to provide care.
 On the other hand, if the doctor says that you will probably need a total knee replacement within 10 or 15 years, the future medical care has much more value.
 Under those circumstances you may not want to settle by Compromise and Release.

 A Compromise and Release is not always possible.
 If you are continuing to work with the same employer and they are insured by the same insurance company then they normally do not want to settle by way of Compromise and Release.
 The reason is that they cannot buy the end of the case.
 If you continue to work there you could be re-injured the day after the settlement and they would have to begin paying medical benefits again.